-Another important feature of the Law School is its insistence on active learning.
-Lectures to huge crowds of students in large lecture halls are virtually unknown.
-Although resource constraints are compelling us to teach some subjects in classes of 60 or thereabouts, we are keeping this mode of instruction to a minimum, and the bulk of our teaching is done in groups no larger than 40, and sometimes in groups as small as 20.
-We thus call on students to prepare before classes and participate actively during classes.
-We are convinced that this is not only the right educational approach for intending lawyers, whose future careers will regularly make demands on their capacity to explain and argue about the law in an articulate way, but also the way to make university education enjoyable for both students and teachers.
-Even our approach to grading students, which adopts the principle of continuous assessment, not 'sudden death' examinations, makes due allowance for oral skills, in that students are in some subjects given the opportunity to be assessed on their capacity to prepare and present an oral legal argument in a hypothetical court case (called a 'moot').
+Some qualities relate to curriculum and teaching methods.
+One important feature of the School is its insistence on active learning.
+Lectures to large groups of students are unknown.
+Although resource constraints compel us to teach some subjects in slightly larger groups, the bulk of our teaching is done in groups of no more than 40.
+We call on students to prepare material before classes and to participate actively in classroom discussions.
+We are convinced that this is not only the right educational approach for intending lawyers, whose future careers will regularly make demands on their capacity to explain and argue about the law in an articulate way, but that it also develops superior skills of analysis, understanding and facility with legal materials.
+You will also find it a more stimulating educational experience.